Mystro256/wiisxr/README.md

 12. Make a portlibs folder in the devkitPro folder, then a ppc in the portlibs folder, like so: **devkitPro/portlibs/ppc**

-13. Extract the include, lib and share folders from zlib, libwupc, and libwiidrc into the **devkitPro/portlibs/ppc** folder.
+13. Extract the include, lib and share folders from libwupc and libwiidrc into the **devkitPro/portlibs/ppc** folder.

 14. On Linux or Mac OSX only, make sure you specify the environment variables, like so (I used ~/devkitPro for the location; replace this with what you used):